AngleProtocol/angle-docs/governance/veANGLE/boost.md

 On the one hand, after locking tokens, users need to call the **deposit, withdraw (with amount > 0), or user_checkpoint() functions** from the liquidity gauge (staking contract) to apply or update their veANGLE balance and boost.
 It’s therefore more gas efficient to lock ANGLE before depositing liquidity into a gauge.

-On the other hand, as the voting power decreases with time, the liquidity gauge will consider a higher veANGLE balance than what users actually have, giving them a higher boost than they should.
+On the other hand, as the voting power decreases with time, the liquidity gauge will keep considering the original, higher veANGLE balance than what users actually have, giving them a higher boost than they should.
 Therefore, it's at their advantage to apply a boost and do no further actions until they vote-lock more tokens.

 However, once the vote-lock expires, everyone can “kick” users by creating a checkpoint for that address and, essentially, resetting their actual voting power and boost.